Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 ## getUrlVariables

-This API gets the Visitor ID Service variables in URL query parameter form, and these variables will be consumed by the hybrid app.
-This method returns an appropriately formed string that contains the Visitor ID Service URL variables.
+This API gets the Adobe Experience Cloud Identity Service variables in URL query parameter form, and these variables will be consumed by the hybrid app.
+This method returns an appropriately formed string that contains the Experience Cloud Identity Service URL variables.
 There will be no leading (&) or (?) punctuation because the caller is responsible for placing the variables in their resulting URL in the correct location.

 If an error occurs while retrieving the URL string, the callback handler will be called with a null value.
 Otherwise, the following information is added to the string that is returned in the callback: